Muhammad-Ismail-Qazi/Doseca-Task/README.md

-Letter on we we convert it from functional programing to abstract class and achieving single responsibility principle
+**Later on, we convert it from functional programming to abstract class and achieve the single responsibility principle**

 **Dependancy added**
   get: 4.6.6